 Research summary

-Is the Use of Endometrial Thickness as Diagnostic Triage Reliable to Diagnose Endometrial Cancer in Individuals Who are Black?
+Is the Use of Endometrial Thickness as Diagnostic Triage Reliable to Diagnose Endometrial Cancer for Patients Who are Black?

 Transvaginal ultrasonography triage is not reliable among adults who are Black and are at risk for endometrial cancer, according to a recent study.
 Tissue biopsy is recommended to avoid misdiagnosis.